The statistical mechanics of near-extremal black holes: Near-extremal black hole and JT gravity

 Next, we can consider the contribution to the action of the $SO(3)$ gauge fields and of the backreaction of the field on other components of the metric.
 Corrections could appear in the contribution to the partition function in the extremal area term or in the extremal energy.
 The former is of order $\delta \Phi_0 \sim \frac{G_NL^2}{r_0^4}j(j+1)$ (for a large black hole in AdS) or $\delta \Phi_0 \sim \frac{G_N}{r_0^2}j(j+1)$ (for a black hole in flat space) and therefore is very small and can be neglected in either case.
-The term coming from the correction to the extremal mass, originating from the backreaction on the metric and by the $SO(3)$ Yang-Mills term in the action, is multiplied by a large factor of $\beta$ and gives the leading correction \beq M_0(Q, j) = M_0(Q, j=0) + \frac{G_N}{2r_0^3} j(j+1) +O(j^4), \eeq where $r_0(Q)$ is the extremal horizon size for the RN black hole given by \eqref{extpar}.
+The term coming from the correction to the extremal mass, originating from the backreaction on the metric and by the $SO(3)$ Yang-Mills term in the action, is multiplied by a large factor of $\beta$ and gives the leading correction \beq M_0(Q, j) = M_0(Q, j=0) + \frac{G_N}{2r_0^3} j(j+1) +O(j^4), \eeq where $r_0(Q)$ is the extremal horizon size for the RN black hole given by \eqref{extpar} \footnote{\textbf{v2:} For a more accurate account of this correction, see section 4.4 of \cite{HITZ}.}.
 In principle, the backreaction of the $SO(3)$ gauge field also affects the boundary value of the dilaton $\Phi_b/(2\epsilon)$.
 However, such a contribution appears at the same order as other $O(1/\Phi_0)$ corrections, which we have ignored in the NHR.
 Therefore, we will solely track the $Q$-dependence of $\Phi_b(Q,j) \to \Phi_{b, Q}$.

-We find this result reliable for the case of large black holes in AdS with $r_0\gg L$.
-For temperatures of order the gap, the correction to the partition function is $ \delta \log Z \sim \beta \delta M \sim \delta M/M_{{\text{ {SL(2)}}}} =\frac{L^2}{r_0^2} j(j+1)$.
-This way we can take large order one values of $j$ while still not affecting the answer considerably.
-We can check this by comparing with the result from the KN black hole since we know that the $SO(3)$ gauge field sources angular momentum.
-We get \be \delta M^{\rm KN}_0(Q, j) = G_N J^2 \frac{(L^4 + 5 L^2 r_0^2 + 8 r_0^4)}{2r_0^3(L^2 + 2r_0^2)^2} \sim \frac{G_N J^2}{r_0^3}\,. \ee This matches in the limit $r_0 \gg L$ with the result we found from the dimensional reduction when $J\gg1$.
-For black holes in flat space or for smaller black holes in AdS$_4$ one has to in principle account for the backreaction of the $SO(3)$ gauge field on other Kaluza-Klein modes in \eqref{eq:correction-from-SO3-gauge-field}, to recover the exact correction \eqref{eq:correction-KN-mass}.

 Thus, in total we find that the dynamics of the near-extremal black hole is described by \be I_{EM}^{Q, j}[g_{\mu \nu}^\text{ext}, \chi^\text{ext}] & = \b M_0(Q, j) -\frac{1}{4}\int_{M_\text{NHR}} d^2 x \sqrt{g} \left[\Phi_0(Q, j) R + \Phi \Big(R + \frac{2}{L_2^2}\Big) + O\left(\frac{\Phi^2}{\Phi_0^2}\right) \right] \nn \\ &-\frac{1}2 \int_{\partial M_{\rm NHR}} du \sqrt{h} \left[\Phi_0(Q, j) \,K_{\rm NHR}+ \frac{\Phi_{b, Q}}{\e}\Big(K_{\rm NHR} -\frac{1}{L_2}\Big) \right] \,, \ee where the on-shell contribution of the FAR action can be seen as an overall shift of the ground state energy of the system.
 We can now proceed by using \eqref{eq:on-shell-FAR-action-evaluates-to} to determine the exact ground state energy of the system, and then by quantizing the remaining degrees of freedom in \eqref{eq:simplified-action}.